Mnikoei/laravel-keycloak-web-guard/README.md

 # Keycloak Web Guard for Laravel

-This packages allow you authenticate users with [Keycloak Server](https://www.keycloak.org).
+This packages is an adaptor for [Keycloak Server](https://www.keycloak.org).

 It works on front.
 For APIs we recommend [laravel-keycloak-guard](https://github.com/robsontenorio/laravel-keycloak-guard).